refugies-info/karfur/docs/README.md

 # Workflow

 1. Develop all the features on a specific branch.
+2. Update tests or create new one.
+See section [Tests](#tests)
-2. When done, merge your changes to `dev` branch.
+3. When done, merge your changes to `dev` branch.
-3. When the version is ready, merge your changes on the `staging` branch.
-Don't forget to increment the version number in `app.config.js`.
+4. When all your features are ready to be tested, merge your changes on the `staging` branch.
-3. Publish on `staging` for tests.
+5. Publish on `staging` for tests.
+See [how to deploy on staging](#staging)
-4. When validated, merge your changes to `main` branch.
+6. When the features are validated, merge your changes to `main` branch.
+    Don't forget to increment the version number.
+See the [Version numbers](#version-numbers) section.
-5. For deployment in `production`, 2 options:
+7. Deploy on production.
+For this, you have 2 options:
     - For bug fixes or minor updates, **publish** changes to update apps automatically.
-      On iOS, the update is downloaded before the app is launched.
+      On *iOS*, the update is downloaded before the app is launched.
-      On Android, it's downloaded in the background and installed the second time the app is opened.
+      On *Android*, it's downloaded in the background and installed the second time the app is opened.
     - For config changes or major updates, create a **build** and submit on the stores.